NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 ## Set up a NuGet PowerShell profile

 Rather than losing your PowerShell settings between sessions, you can create a PowerShell profile to make your commonly-used commands available in all PowerShell contexts.
-NuGet supports a NuGet-specific profile usually found at *%UserProfile%\Documents\WindowsPowerShell\NuGet_profile.ps1*.
+NuGet supports a NuGet-specific profile, which is usually found at *%UserProfile%\Documents\WindowsPowerShell\NuGet_profile.ps1*.

-To find your profile's location enter `$profile` in the console:
+To find your profile's location, enter `$profile` in the console:

 ```powershell
 $profile